+We held a total of 81 debt securities with an unrealized loss, of which 64 were in an unrealized loss position for less than one year and 17 were in an unrealized loss position for a period of one year or greater, as of December 31, 2020.
 We held a total of 61 debt securities with an unrealized loss, of which 41 were in an unrealized loss position for less than one year and 20 were in an unrealized loss position for a period of one year or greater, as of December 31, 2019.
-We held a total of 328 debt securities with an unrealized loss, of which 221 were in an unrealized loss position for less than one year and 107 were in an unrealized loss position for a period of one year or greater, as of December 31, 2018.
-We held a total of 9 equity securities with an unrealized loss, of which 7 were in an unrealized loss position for less than one year and 20 were in an unrealized loss position for a period of one year or greater, as of December 31, 2018.
-We held a total of 9 equity securities with an unrealized loss position for a period of one year or greater, as of December 31, 2019.
-We held a total of 20 equity securities with an unrealized loss position for a period of one year or greater, as of December 31, 2019.
-We held a total of 20 equity securities with an unrealized loss position for a period of one year or greater, as of December 31, 2019.
-We held a total of 20 equity securities with an unrealized loss position for less than one year and 3 were in an unrealized loss position for a period of one year or greater, as of December 31, 2018.
-We consider these losses as a temporary decline in value as they are predominately on securities that we do not intend to sell and do not believe we will be required to sell prior to recovery of our amortized cost basis.
-The gross unrealized losses on the debt security positions at December 31, 2019 were due predominately to normal market and interest rate fluctuations and we see no other indications that the decline in values of these securities is other-than-temporary.
+We held a total of 13 equity securities with an unrealized loss, of which six were in an unrealized loss position for less than one year and seven were in an unrealized loss position for a period of one year or greater, as of December 31, 2020.
+We held a total of nine equity securities with an unrealized loss, of which seven were in an unrealized loss position for less than one year and two were in an unrealized loss position for a period of one year or greater, as of December 31, 2019.
+We consider these losses as a temporary decline in value as they are on securities that we do not intend to sell and do not believe we will be required to sell prior to recovery of our amortized cost basis.
+The gross unrealized losses on the debt security positions at December 31, 2020 were due predominately to normal market and interest rate fluctuations and we see no other indications that the decline in values of these securities is other-than-temporary.